-Winter time is here again!
+Spring has sprung!
 In this class, students explore how to use props and their actor’s tools of body, voice, mind, and imagination to bring a story to life.
-Using creative movement, role play, visual arts, and simple sensory props students actively explore concepts including winter animals, hibernation, and playing in the snow through classic stories such as The Snowy Day, The Mitten, and Bear Snores On.
-So grab your warmest sweater and join us for some snowy adventures!
+Using creative movement, role play, visual arts, and simple sensory props students actively explore concepts including the life cycle of a plant, what helps plants grow, and animals in the garden through classic stories such as Planting a Rainbow, From Seed to Plant, and The Very Hungry Caterpillar.

 1:00 – 2:00 p.m.

 Avoid pollution, be the solution!
 This class uses Next Generation Science Standards and stories such as The Lorax and The Berenstain Bears Go Green to help students learn how recycling benefits the environment.
 Students use their actor’s tools of body, voice, mind, and imagination to bring these stories to life, explore the role they can play in recycling, and discover how reusing recycled materials to create something new can be fun!
 This class culminates with students creating an original story about recycling and sharing it with family and friends over Zoom on the final day.

 In this class, students work with key components of creative drama and movement including storytelling, role playing, tableaux, and character building in order to learn about what it means to be a good citizen in their community.
 Each week, students explore different community helpers and problems in their community, using fun dramatic play and improvisation activities to discover how they can work together to try and solve those issues.
 The class culminates with students creating their own story based on an imagined problem in their community and sharing it through a Zoom performance for family and friends.